sidekiq/sidekiq/Pro-2.0-Upgrade.md

 end
 ```

-Parent batch callbacks are not processed until all child batch callbacks have
+Parent batch callbacks are not processed until any child batch callbacks have
-run.
+run successfully.

 ## Batch Data